cloudfoundry-samples/github-service-broker-ruby/README.md

 ## Repo Contents

-This repo contains two applications, a service broker and a test app which can be used with service instances created by the service the broker advertises.
+This repo contains two applications, a service broker and an example app which can be used with service instances created by the service the broker advertises.
 The root directory for the service broker application can be found at `github-service-broker-ruby/service_broker`.

 The service broker has been written to be as simple to read as possible.
 There are three files of note: